 The Comprehensive Examination for Accreditation in Accountancy, or ABA Exam, is two one-hundred question exams, Practice 1 and Practice 2.
 It tests the technical proficiency of candidates in financial accounting, financial reporting, financial statement preparation, taxation, business consulting services, business law and ethics.
 Emphasis is on a practical approach to public accounting.
-For a list of specific sub categories, review the ABA exam blueprint.
+For a list of specific sub categories, review the ABA exam outline.

 - Practice 1 consists of 100 multiple choice questions to be completed in 3 hours.
 It covers financial accounting and financial statement preparation, presentation and reporting.

 - Practice 2 consists of 100 multiple choice questions to be completed in 3 hours.
 It covers the taxation, business law, business accounting and ethics.

 - Full ABA Examination Fee (Practice 1 and Practice 2): $400